Erudika/erudika.github.io/source/_posts/Building-the-stack-from-scratch-with-Angular-2.md

 }
 ```

-Let's also add similar methods in our `recipeService` for updating and deleting recipes.
+Let's also add similar methods in our `RecipeService` for updating and deleting recipes.
 The methods `editRecipe()` and
 `removeRecipe()` are relatively straightforward - when editing, we switch to edit mode and we show the form, when
 removing we just filter the array `recipesList` and we discard the deleted recipe if it matches the `id`.